 About the Project

 We are planning infrastructure upgrades to Main Street, from Centennial Park east to the village sign.
+Our current expectation is that these will be undertaken in three stages, in three separate construction seasons, the overall project will accomplish the following:

 • Road reconstruction